simonschoof/simonschoof.com/content/post/cqrs-es-kotlin-backend.md

 +++

 In this post, we will build an application using Kotlin, Spring Boot, Spring Events and an embedded database that introduces a Command Query Responsibility Segregation (CQRS) and Event Sourcing (ES) architecture.
+This post is the first of a two-part series.
+The second part will focus on testing the application.

+{{< series "cqrs/es backend and testing" >}}

+## Table of Contents

 {{< custom-toc >}}